 Dr. Michael Rydelnik is Professor of Jewish Studies at the Moody Bible Institute where he has taught Jewish Studies and Bible since 1994.
 The son of Holocaust survivors, he was raised in an Orthodox Jewish home in Brooklyn, New York.
-Michael trusted in Jesus the Messiah in high school and has been serving the Jewish community since then.
+Michael trusted in Jesus the Messiah as a high school student and has been serving the Jewish community since then.
 A sought after speaker and teacher, Michael is a biblical scholar specializing in the Hebrew Bible, the Jewish people, the land of Israel, and biblical prophecy.
 He answers Bible questions weekly on Open Line with Dr. Michael Rydelnik.

-Michael can be heard answering listener Bible questions every Saturday morning from 9-11 AM (Central Time), on Open Line with Dr. Michael Rydelnik and on Wednesday mornings at 7:15 A.M on WMBI-FM [90.1 FM Moody Radio Chicago, as well as on the internet and podcast].
+Michael can be heard answering listener Bible questions every Saturday morning from 9-11 AM (Central Time), on Open Line with Dr. Michael Rydelnik WMBI-FM [90.1 FM Moody Radio Chicago, as well as on the internet and podcast].
 He is a Resource Scholar for RBC Ministries and appears frequently on the Day of Discovery TV programs.
 He recently appeared in the Lee Strobel film The Case for Christ.
 Michael also serves as an adjunct faculty member at Dallas Theological Seminary and Talbot School of Theology.

 Dr. Rydelnik is the co-editor and contributor, with fellow faculty member Dr. Michael Vanlaningham, of the Moody Bible Commentary, a one-volume commentary on the whole Bible written by the faculty of the Moody Bible Institute.
 He is the author of Understanding the Arab Israeli Conflict: What the Headlines Haven‘t Told You (Moody Publishers) and The Messianic Hope: Is the Old Testament Really Messianic (B&H Publishers).
 He has contributed to numerous books, scholarly journals and magazines.
 He served on the translation team of the new Holman CSB version of the Bible and has contributed to both the Apologetics Study Bible (Holman) and the Holman Study Bible.